andresugartechea/introToIM/finalProject/day3/day3.md

 ## Code commented:

 For this part of my project, I asked Processing to print the coordinates of the mouse when is clicked.
-Then, I put the original imaged on the background with the same size as the canvas, so I could click on it and know the coordinates of each vertex of the figures.
+Then, I put the original image on the background with the same size as the canvas, so I could click on it and know the coordinates of each vertex of the figures.

 ````
 PImage sad;